JSS6088/JSS6088.github.io/projects/agd/island.md

 ## Island
 I had fun creating a relaxing vacation beach scene.
 Since a large proportion of the level is going to be water, I spent most time creating a custom water shader.
 It has fully adjustable parameters to control the caustic pattern as well as the wave movement.
 Besides, this is a bigger level, so working in modular mindset is key.
 Thus, I modelled wooden planks and rocks in different variations, which I could later use to create wooden structures and rock cliffs.

+All images or videos are directly taken from unity.

 ![Island 1](/assets/images/AGD/Island_1.png)

 ![Island 2](/assets/images/AGD/Island_2.png)